swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 Using this, trace information and other information (see below where we discuss distributed deadlines), is automatically propagated across node boundaries, and allows sophisticated tracing and visualization tools to be built.

-If you recall the `makeDinner` example from the
+If you recall the `makeDinner` example from the [Structured Concurrency: Motivation](https://github.com/apple/swift-evolution/blob/main/proposals/0304-structured-concurrency.md#motivation) section, here is how we can turn such dinner cooking into a distributed use-case.
+The "chopping" of vegetables can be performed by another service (distributed actor), while other tasks remain on the same distributed actor.

-Such distributed dinner cooking can then be visualized as:
+Such *distributed* dinner cooking can then be visualized as:

 ```
 >-o-o-o----- makeDinner ----------------o---------------x      [15s]